kilianpaquier/craft/README.md

 ### VSCode association and schema

-When working on vscode, feel free to use craft's schema to help use setup your project:
+When working on vscode, feel free to use craft's schemas to help setup your project:

 ```json
 {